Algorithmic idealism: what should you believe to experience next?: Predictions of algorithmic idealism

 In the case of the bit model, the technical result that I mentioned can be described as follows (see~\cite{Mueller2020} for the details):\\

-\textbf{``Inverse Solomonoff Induction''.} Suppose that you observe one bit $x_1,x_2,x_3,\ldots$ after the other, distributed according to algorithmic probability $\mathbf{M}(b|x_1 ^n)$ (this is the formalization of Algorithmic Idealism's Postulate 2 in the bit model).
+\textbf{``Inverse Solomonoff Induction''.} Suppose that you observe one bit $x_1,x_2,x_3,\ldots$ after the other, distributed according to algorithmic probability $\mathbf{M}(b|x_1 ^n)$ (this is the formalization of algorithmic idealism's Postulate 2 in the bit model).
 Suppose that $\mu$ is any computable measure over the bit sequences.
 Then, with probability at least $2^{-K(\mu)}$, we have

-$\strut$\\ Colloquially, we can think of $K(\mu)$ being small ($2^{-K(\mu)}$ being large) as saying that there is a simple probabilistic computational process that generates $\mu$.
-It can be modelled as running on some machine with a dedicated part (for Turing machines\footnote{Algorithmic Idealism does not tell you what the computational model is; all computational models can simulate each other and are hence algorithmically equivalent, up to qualifications such as ``being prefix-free'' which have direct impact on the set of all possible algorithmic probability distributions that these machines generate.
+$\strut$\\ That is, for every computable measure $\mu$, there is a positive probability that algorithmic probability (and hence the actual chances of what happens to the agent), conditioned on the previous observations, will converge to $\mu$.
+Not all measures are equally likely, though.
+Colloquially, we can think of $K(\mu)$ being small (probability $2^{-K(\mu)}$ being large) as saying that there is a probabilistic computational process that generates $\mu$ which has a short program, i.e.\ is simple in this sense.
+It can be modelled as running on some machine with a dedicated part (for Turing machines\footnote{Algorithmic idealism does not tell you what the computational model is; all computational models can simulate each other and are hence algorithmically equivalent, up to qualifications such as ``being prefix-free'' which have direct impact on the set of all possible algorithmic probability distributions that these machines generate.
 But whether you, say, describe an algorithm in terms of a Turing machine or of a cellular automaton is completely up to you.
-In particular, Algorithmic Idealism does \textit{not} claim that an agent's external world should resemble any of our mathematical models that we happen to have accidentally introduced and studied in computer science.}, the output tape) that contains the self state $x$ which evolves when the computation unfolds.
+In particular, algorithmic idealism does \textit{not} claim that an agent's external world should resemble any of our mathematical models that we happen to have accidentally introduced and studied in computer science.}, the output tape) that contains the self state $x$ which evolves when the computation unfolds.
 As every computation, it starts in some simple initial state, with a short program of length $K(\mu)$ that tells the machine what to do.
 After this, it unfolds probabilistically, and it contains \textit{many other things in addition} to the self state (for Turing machines, it would be other tapes, working memory etc.) such that the resulting evolution of the self state can be understood to arise from this in a ``mechanical'' manner.